 Consider a formal Yoneda embedding $\map\yon M{\ps M}$ in an augmented virtual double category $\K$.
 An advantage of our approach is that the existence of pointwise Kan extensions into $\ps M$ is related to the existence of `pointwise horizontal composites' in $\K$, and this can be used to obtain a condition that ensures cocompleteness of $\ps M$.
-In some more detail, \emph{pointwise composites} of horizontal morphisms are defined by `pointwise cocartesian cells' (see Definition~9.1 of \cite{Koudenburg20}), and in \defref{pointwise right cocartesian path} below the latter notion is weakened in two ways, resulting in that of `pointwise right unary"/cocartesian cell'.
+In some more detail, \emph{pointwise composites} of horizontal morphisms are defined by `pointwise cocartesian cells' (see Definition~9.1 of \cite{Koudenburg20} or \remref{right pointwise cocartesian and pointwise right cocartesian comparison} below), and in \defref{pointwise right cocartesian path} below the latter notion is weakened in two ways, resulting in that of `pointwise right unary"/cocartesian cell'.
 Given a diagram $\ps M \xlar d A \xbrar J B$ it is shown in \cororef{left Kan extension, exact cells, cocartesian cells} below that the pointwise left Kan extension of $d$ along $J$ exists if and only if there exists a pointwise right unary"/cocartesian cell of the form